IMMERSE YOURSELF IN NATURE AT THE ROOST…

 At night time, sit outside on the veranda to watch the amazing flight displays by the bats or just stare at the stars and listen for the owls.

-We are constantly seeking to further improve and enhance the meadow habitat and are proud members of The Gloucestershire Wildlife Trust and, with them, have created a comprehensive meadow management plan.
+We are constantly seeking to further improve and enhance the meadow habitat and are proud members of The Gloucestershire Wildlife Trust and are part of their Wildlife Guardian Scheme.
+With them, we have created a comprehensive meadow management plan.
 Get involved – they are always hosting and running some great local events – take a look Gloucestershire Wildlife Trust – they would love to see you!

 We also sponsor a great local initiative – The Rewild Project.
 A non-profit social enterprise focused on environmental education and ecological restoration.
 They do great work and regularly run some inspirational traditional skills and crafts workshops – take a look on their website for workshops they may be running.